urbitassociates/docker-images/README.md

 These are Urb-it's Docker images, used mainly for internal development.

+quay.io builds and tags these images with the "latest" tag when the master branch is updated If you want a specific tag (i.e, a version number) you have to build, tag and push the image manually

 ## Docker Snippets
 Useful snippets for building, tagging, cleanups etc.